Twilight0/plugin.video.AliveGR/.github/ISSUE_TEMPLATE/bug_report.md

 ### Checklist

-- [ ] This is a bug report.
+- [ ] This is a bug report
-- [ ] This is a feature request.
+- [ ] This is a feature request
-- [ ] I've made sure that I am running the latest version: [look here](https://github.com/Twilight0/plugin.video.AliveGR/blob/master/addon.xml#L2 "2.3.X")
+- [ ] I've made sure that I am running the latest versιon: [look here](https://github.com/Twilight0/plugin.video.AliveGR/blob/master/addon.xml#L2 "2.3.X")

 ### System tested on